Hi and welcome to this restorative class.

 This is where we're gonna breathe deeply into.

-So we're gonna start with our lower belly,
+So we're going to start with our lower belly,

-Make any last wiggle adjustments to really relax the body into the mat.
+All the way where the hips are you're gonna place both of your palms First make any last wiggles adjustments to really relax the body into the mat.

-And now we're gonna take a couple of deep breaths into where our palms are,
+And now we're going to take a couple of deep breaths into where our palms are.

 Feeling the gentle support of our palms as well.